caprica/vlcj-legacy/README.md

 Note that for `getComponentID` and `getWindowID` these two methods are actually the same, both ultimately ending up in a call to the JNA native method `getWindowHandle0`.
-That method uses JNI to provide the necessary functionality, and that means a JNI shared library is needed on all platforms - clearly this is not desirable since one of the goals of moving to FFI is to have a pure Java solution with no extra libraries needed.
+That method uses JNI to provide the necessary functionality, and that means a JNI shared library is needed on all platforms - clearly this is not desirable since one of the goals of moving to FFM is to have a pure Java solution with no extra libraries needed.

+The FFM project will ship its own native library providing the same functionality without the JNA dependency.

 ## Present status and possible ways forward